 There are two nerves that lie in close proximity to the third molars and the second molars.
 The first is the mandibular nerve and the second is the lingual nerve.

 The mandibular nerve runs the entire length of the lower jaw on the cheek side.
 It branches and runs to the chin area and the lower lip area.
 Similarly, the lingual nerve runs along the lower jaw on the tongue side.
-Lingual nerve is actually a branch of the mandibular nerve.
+The lingual nerve is actually a branch of the mandibular nerve.

 Under what circumstances does the nerve gets damaged during wisdom tooth removal